-The finger pointing will most likely go on for months, but what struck me was how quickly PwC stepped up, took responsibility, and apologized immediately for what took place.
-In other words, they owned it!
-They did not try and blame someone else like an aging actor or an underpaid stagehand, rather, they responded quickly with a statement and an apology.
-In their statement they wrote:
+The finger pointing will most likely go on for months.
+But what struck me was how quickly PwC stepped up, took responsibility, and apologized immediately for what took place.
+In other words, they owned it.
+They did not try to blame someone else, like an aging actor or an underpaid stagehand.
+Rather, they responded quickly with a statement and an apology, found on oscars.org.
+In their statement, they wrote:

 We appreciate the grace with which the nominees, the Academy, ABC, and Jimmy Kimmel handled the situation.

-Luckily I survived from that situation, learned from it, and it never happened again.
-It was embarrassing for me though as a leader and for the organization who trusted me.
-That situation was certainly not at all comparable to the Academy Awards mishap, and I am sure there are much bigger and even smaller mistakes that have taken place out there in the fundraising land.
+Luckily, I survived that situation, learned from it, and it never happened again.
+It was embarrassing for me, though, as a leader, and for the organization that trusted me.
+That situation was certainly not on the level of the Academy Awards mishap.
+I am sure there are much bigger and even smaller mistakes that have taken place out there in the fundraising land.